"I exist because you exist. I matter because you matter. I am because we are."

 Possible Dreams International prides itself on being lead by Swazis for Swazis.
 Our organisation is made up of the Swaziland Field Team, International Executive Board, Fundraising Committee and our extensive community of supporters.

-- The Swazi Field Team directs the operations of our organisation, and is based in Siteki, a rural village in Swaziland.
+The Swazi Field Team directs the operations of our organisation, and is based in Siteki, a rural village in the Kingdom of Eswatini (Swaziland).
 Our team is made up of an experienced and passionate group of Swazis, who are dedicated to making a difference in the communities that they love and grew up in.

 The Swazi Field Team team takes in referrals from local community leaders, social workers and the local Siteki hospital, and also receive a number of self-referrals.
 We assess each referral carefully, looking at the whole picture of the client’s situation in order to identify their needs, strengths and goals.

 We aim to help our clients through the model of Aid, Sustainability and Dignity.
 Read more about projects in this model.
 We support clients with their immediate needs for the short term, while working with them to develop and implement a long-term sustainable solution.